Safe Control and Learning Using Generalized Action Governor: Illustrative Example

-so that the initial model is the linear model without accounting for the nonlinearity.
-For this example, we determine control $u_1(t)$ according to infinite-horizon LQR with $Q' = \text{diag}(1,1,0,0)$ and $R' = 10$.
-This choice aims to minimize the contribution of difference in cost functions to the difference in control performance -- recall that the original control \eqref{equ:ex_3} is infinite-horizon LQR with $Q = \text{diag}(1,1)$ and $R = 10$.
-We note that infinite-horizon LQR control can be obtained from the finite-horizon LQR formulation \eqref{equ:koopman_10} if the terminal cost matrix $Q_f$ is chosen as the solution to the discrete-time algebraic Riccati equation.
-During learning, we reset the state $x(t)$ uniformly at random within $\text{\sf proj}_x (\Pi_{\pi_0})$ every $\Delta t = 20$ discrete-time steps to have trajectories sufficiently covering the safe operation range of $x$.
-Similar to the average reward used in RL to monitor policy improvement, we consider the following cost function
+so that the initial model corresponds to the nominal linear dynamics and does not account for the nonlinearity.
+At each time step, we generate the \emph{pre-adjustment} control $u_1(t)$ via an infinite-horizon LQR designed on the lifted linear model, using $Q'=\mathrm{diag}(1,1,0,0)$ and $R'=10$.
+This choice is made to minimize the effect of using different cost weights when comparing performance, recalling that the nominal controller \eqref{equ:ex_3} is also an infinite-horizon LQR with $Q=\mathrm{diag}(1,1)$ and $R=10$.
+(Equivalently, the infinite-horizon LQR law can be obtained from the finite-horizon formulation \eqref{equ:koopman_10} by choosing $Q_f$ as the solution to the discrete-time algebraic Riccati equation.)
+The applied input to the plant is $u(t)$ obtained after AG adjustment, consistent with Algorithm~3.